CalebEverett/caleb-keyrock-task/README.md

 ```
 --symbol
---limit
+--levels
 --min_price
 --max_price
---power_price
+--decimals
 ```

 The symbol is the currency pair to be included in the orderbook.
-The limit is the number of levels to be included in the summary.
+Levels is the number of levels to be included in the summary.
 The min_price and max_price are the minimum and maximum prices to be included in the orderbook and should be set around the current market price.
-The power_price is the number of decimal places to include in the prices.
-The order book is managed without decimals - asset amounts are represented as u64 up to 8 decicmal places and prices are represented as u32.
-The power_price is used to convert the prices to u32 for storage and to convert back to f64 for display.
+Decimals is the number of decimal places to include in the prices.
+The order book is managed without decimals - asset quantities are represented as u64 up to 8 decicmal places and prices are represented as u32.
+The decimals is used to convert the prices to u32 for storage and to convert back to f64 for display.

 ### Further Enahncements

 1. More tests, including one for order book and summary creation from downloaded snapshots.
-1. Refactor common.rs code into separate files.
+1. Error handling.
 1. Check last updated from websocket diff stream against last updated from snapshots.
 1. Documentation.
+1. Parallelize update of bids and asks
+1. Explore parellelizing updates from exchange websocket diff streams
 1. Parallelize creation of summary asks and bids - only need to reference ob - cloning data to summary asks and bids separately
-1. Check to see if updating bid and ash hashmaps with zero amount and filtering based on amount not being zero is faster instead of removing zero entries
+1. Check to see if updating bid and ash hashmaps with zero quantity and filtering based on quantity not being zero is faster instead of removing zero entries
 1. Do a proper analysis of space and time complexity.
 1. Benchmarks.
 1. Create structs to deseriaize updated into instead of using serde_json::Value.